top of page

 After Amancio’s death, all the houses changed temperature, the security staff tripled, new faces appeared in the rotation, men in dark linen uniforms and earpieces, men who bowed to Roman and kept their eyes lowered.
 In Madrid, Isabella spoke to her less and less, and the chefs began plating every meal with an almost ceremonial symmetry.

-The quiet made Saoirse ache.
 Every sound that wasn’t a baby’s cry seemed to belong to him.
-Sometimes, she’d walk the Barcelona courtyard with Lisa and the babies, watching guards pace the perimeter like metronomes.
+Sometimes, Saoirse’d walk the courtyard with Lisa and the babies, watching guards pace the perimeter like metronomes.
 Roman trusted Marco Alvarez most of all, who’d arrived shortly before the twins’ birth.
 Javier had informed her he was their head of perimeter systems now.

 He was not as deferential as the other guards, the kind of man who had already worked under too many masters to bother performing loyalty.
 He managed the biometric sensors, the motion grids, the AI-assisted feeds Roman monitored from afar.